WISLI Summer 2020 Recap: What does intensive remote language instruction look like?

 - Regular Formative and Summative assessments

-- All activities, whether synchronous or asynchronous, will be teacher-led, facilitated, or moderated.
+- All activities, whether synchronous or asynchronous, were teacher-led, facilitated, or moderated.

-- In addition to classes, there will also be co-curricular activities including presentations, demonstrations, and movie nights to provide opportunities for language practice and use outside of class hours.
+- In addition to classes, there were also co-curricular activities including presentations, demonstrations, and movie nights to provide opportunities for language practice and use outside of class hours.

-- WISLI staff and instructors are committed to our students’ language learning goals and will provide support to ensure the highest quality of learning experience possible.
+- WISLI staff and instructors are committed to our students’ language learning goals and provided support to ensure the highest quality of learning experience possible.